City Baking Guide

 Winter

-Heated indoor air can dry dough surfaces quickly, so covered rests and slight hydration support help.
+Heated indoor air can dry dough surfaces quickly, so covered rests and slight hydration support help more than many Missoula bakers expect.

 Spring

-Rapid weather shifts can change proof speed and flour absorption from week to week.
+Rapid weather shifts can change proof speed and flour absorption from week to week, so smaller liquid changes are safer than full recipe rewrites.

 Summer

 Warmer kitchens accelerate fermentation.
-Watch dough expansion, not just the clock.
+Watch dough expansion, not just the clock, especially in sourdough and enriched dough.

 Fall

-Dense seasonal bakes benefit from earlier center checks to avoid underbaked interiors.
+Dense seasonal bakes benefit from earlier center checks so the crust does not get ahead of the middle.

 Baking Classes in Missoula, Montana